Housing benefit advice for landlords

 - is likely to have difficulty managing their money

 - is unlikely to pay their rent.

 If your tenant owes rent for eight weeks or more, we can pay housing benefit directly to the landlord.
-Please contact us on 01362 656870 to request a a direct payment form.
+Please contact us on 01775 761161 to request a direct payment form.

 Tenant change of circumstances